soumelis-lab/ICELLNET/Vignette.md

 PC.data = PC.data.all[,PC.target$ID]
 ```

-To use BioGPS dataset, we have to : \n
+To use BioGPS dataset, we have to :

-1. Create a conversion chart between the AffyID and the gene symbol that are used in the database, using the hgu133plus2.db() function. \n
+1. Create a conversion chart between the AffyID and the gene symbol that are used in the database, using the hgu133plus2.db() function.

 2. Perform the gene.scaling() function, that will a) select genes corresponding to the ligands and/or receptors included in the database (db). b) scale each ligand/receptor gene expression among all the conditions ranging from 0 to 10.
 For each gene: - the maximum value (10) is defined as the mean expression of the 'n' highest values of expression. - the minimum value (0) is defined as the mean expression of the 'n' lowest values of expression.
 Default value of n is 1.
 Outliers are rescaled at either 0 (if below minimum value) or 10 (if above maximum value).